-A weird little dark place with brick walls, pokèmon-themed latte specials, bookcases, and vintage tchotchkes of things like skulls and old film cameras.
+A weird little dark place with brick walls, Pokemon-themed latte specials, bookcases, and vintage tchotchkes of things like skulls and old film cameras.
 If you’re not caught here during one of their movie screening/life-drawing/game night events, it’s actually a surprisingly peaceful spot to grab an iced mocha and get through your workload.
-If you tackle everything you needed to (or even if you didn’t), convince your friends to meet you at Fonda La Catrina down the street for tacos and margaritas.
+If you’ve tackled everything you needed to (or even if you didn’t), convince your friends to meet you at Tu Cantinas down the street for tacos and margaritas.
 If you drive, save time for parking - it’s not great over there.

 We typically try to avoid superlatives, but Vivace probably makes the best espresso in the city.
-It’s the kind of place that puts a lot of care into their coffee - your to-go cup will even involve foam art.
-They’ll even replace your ristretto shot for free when you drop it all over the sidewalk (this has certainly not happened recently to us).
+It’s the kind of place that puts a lot of care into their coffee - they’ll even replace your ristretto shot for free when you drop it all over the sidewalk (this has certainly not happened recently to us).
 For your early morning starts, grab some Sunrise Tacos for breakfast here and get to work - there’s a room in the back that’s specifically meant for quiet time.
-Also, the proximity to Bait Shop is very ideal when happy hour is necessary post-hustle.
+Also, the proximity to Bait Shop is ideal when happy hour is necessary post-hustle.

 The worst part about freelancing is making a plan to dive into a massive to-do list the same day that the sun decides to dive into its own to-do list, which happened to consist of “shine today.”
 General Porpoise is where to spend the day inside without missing out on the sun.
-Massive windows let in an insane amount of light in the space you really only can describe as cute, their coffee is sourced from places other than Seattle (which is a nice change of pace), and most importantly, the homemade filled doughnuts will blow your mind (get the lemon curd).
+Massive windows let an insane amount of light into this space you can really only describe as cute, their coffee is sourced from places other than Seattle (which is a nice change of pace), and most importantly, the homemade filled doughnuts will blow your mind (get the lemon curd).
 Note: General Porpoise closes at 3pm, so get there early.